imgowthamg/LLM_gemma3_RAG/README.md

 # RAG Chatbot with LangChain and Ollama's Gemma3 Models

-This project implements a Retrieval-Augmented Generation (RAG) chatbot that processes PDF documents and answers user queries based on their content.
+Implements a Retrieval-Augmented Generation (RAG) chatbot that processes PDF documents and answers user queries based on their content.
 It leverages **LangChain** for document processing and retrieval, **FAISS** for vector storage, and **Ollama's Gemma3 models** for language understanding and response generation.
 The user interface is built using **Streamlit**.

 ## Features